-The foundation of building relationships is ‘trust’.
-As a manager, you need to win the trust of your sales folk so that they share their concerns and challenges with you.
-You need to pay constant ear to their needs – what they need to achieve their goals.
+The foundation of building relationships is trust.
+As a manager, you need to earn the trust of your sales folk so they feel comfortable and encouraged to share their concerns and challenges with you.
+You need to pay constant attention to their needs–i.e. the tools and support they need to achieve their goals.

-In Roy Bartell’s words, “Most people think ‘selling’ is the same as ‘talking’.
-But the effective salespeople know that listening is the most important part of their job.”
-You listen more and act on what you listen.
-And the more you act, the more your team gets inspired.
-They start to trust when you have their best interests at heart.
+In Roy Bartell’s words, “Most people think ‘selling’ is the same as ‘talking.’
+But effective salespeople know that listening is the most important part of their job.”
+You listen more and act on what you hear.
+And the more you act, the more inspired your your team gets.
+You build trust by keeping their best interests at heart.

 This transparency helps to build a positive work culture.
-A brain-imaging study found that, when employees recalled a boss that had been unkind or un-empathic, they showed increased activation in areas of the brain associated with avoidance and negative emotion while the opposite was true when they recalled an empathic boss.
-Moreover, Jane Dutton and her colleagues in the CompassionLab at the University of Michigan suggest that leaders who demonstrate compassion toward employees foster individual and collective resilience in challenging times.
+A brain-imaging study found that when employees recalled a boss that had been unkind or lacked empathy, they displayed increased brain activity in regions associated with avoidance and negative emotion.
+On the other hand, the opposite was true when they recalled an empathetic boss.
+Moreover, Jane Dutton and her colleagues in the CompassionLab, at the University of Michigan, suggest that leaders who demonstrate compassion toward employees foster individual and collective resilience in challenging times.

 Meeting with peers

 Invest time in conducting a sales meeting, across teams, across geographies, and across hierarchies.
-You can discuss on:
+You can discuss: